jxnblk/macro-components/README.md

 ```

 The `elementFunction` argument is called with an object of elements
-based on the `componentsObject` passed to the Macro function
+based on the `componentsObject` passed to the Macro function.
 Using the Banner component above would look something like the following.

 ```jsx